Teaching English Language Learners: 2026 Strategies Guide

 - Dual Language Immersion: Both native English speakers and ELLs learn together in two languages.
 The goal is for all students to become bilingual and biliterate.
 Research shows strong long term outcomes for ELLs in these programs, often closing the academic achievement gap by middle school.

-Interestingly, a comprehensive five year study found no evidence that English immersion was superior to bilingual approaches.
-This supports the idea that valuing and using a student’s native language can be a powerful asset.
+A comprehensive five year study found no evidence that English immersion was superior to bilingual approaches.
+This supports the idea that valuing and using a student's native language can be a powerful asset.

 Making Grade Level Content Accessible: Sheltered Instruction (SIOP)